Crimson Tide: Music From The Original Motion Picture

 Howard

-The Village: (James Newton Howard) The closest suspense and horror collaboration in the 2000's to the classic pairing of Alfred Hitchcock and Bernard Herrmann is M. Night Shyamalan and James Newton Howard.
-Shyamalan seems to be obsessed with supernatural thrillers, and Howard has proven to be a successful partner in bringing the right atmosphere of suspense to the big screen for his films.
-Their fourth project is 2004's The Village, one of two films in 2004 reportedly originally titled "The Woods."
-Once again full of darkness and mysterious characters, Shyamalan's film tells the story of rural Covington, Pennsylvania in 1897, a town of less than 100 people that is confined within its boundaries by woods inhabited by a race of "mythical creatures."
-While two central characters pursue romance, the restless main character performed by Joaquin Phoenix seeks to end the town's historical policy of solitude by exploring the forest.
+The Village: (James Newton Howard) After the surprising success of The Sixth Sense, director M. Night Shyamalan continued exploring storylines of intrigue that attempt shock the viewer with significant revelations in their latter halves.
+His 2004 entry, The Village, was initially one of two films in 2004 originally titled "The Woods."
+Once again full of darkness and mysterious characters, Shyamalan's tale tells the story of rural Covington, Pennsylvania in 1897, a town of less than 100 people that is confined within its boundaries by woods inhabited by a race of "mythical creatures."
+While two central characters pursue romance, the restless male lead performed by Joaquin Phoenix seeks to end the town's historical policy of solitude by exploring the forest.
 By doing so, the delicate truce between village and forest is violated, and mysterious events begin to happen in both places.
-Unlike The Sixth Sense, Unbreakable, and Signs, The Village is Shyamalan's first recent journey to a historical age, and to better capture the authenticity of that era, the director calls upon James Newton Howard to add a touch of period piece mastery to his usual suspense writing for Shyamalan's films.
-Howard's previous three efforts in the collaboration have not gained much attention in the mainstream, although they have remained popular within the nucleus of hardcore film score collectors.
-The reigning triumph of the trilogy is still The Sixth Sense, both in film and in score, although The Village figures to give The Sixth Sense a run for its money as far as the score is concerned.
-Howard employs the talents of teenage sensation Hilary Hahn, a sensational violinist with talent discovered at a young age and already performing on Sony Classical albums.
-Her innocent, elegant style is put to strong use throughout the entire length of his score for The Village.
+The secret of the creatures lies with the town's founders and their unusual group decision decades prior that would make current day libertarians in America thrilled by their resolve.
+Logical fallacies abound, but in Shyamalan's world, such practical matters are not intended to interfere with the plotline (despite the fact that they actually do).
+Unlike The Sixth Sense, Unbreakable, and Signs, The Village represented Shyamalan's first major journey to a historical age (so to speak), and to best capture the authenticity of that era, the director again called upon composer James Newton Howard to add a touch of period mastery to his usual suspense writing for Shyamalan's films.
+Indeed, the closest suspense and horror collaboration in the 2000's to the classic pairing of Alfred Hitchcock and Bernard Herrmann was Shyamalan and Howard, and the composer has proven to be a successful partner in bringing the right atmosphere of suspense to the table for the director's obsession with supernatural thrillers.
+Howard's previous three efforts in the collaboration did not gain much attention in the mainstream, though they have remained popular within the nucleus of hardcore film score collectors.
+The reigning triumph of the original trilogy was The Sixth Sense, both in the quality of the film and of the score, although The Village largely unseated its predecessor in terms of the allure of its music.
+Howard earned an Academy Award nomination for this score, likely the result of a few extremely memorable cues in which the score is presented alone in the film's sound mix, but on the whole owing to his choice to employ a virtuoso soloist to aid in the historical classicism conveyed by the setting.

 (View results for all titles)